ruuda/noblit/README.md

 called *datoms*.
 Datoms can be asserted and retracted.
 A retraction is recorded as a new fact; it is not a delete.

-A demonstration through a film database.
+Below is a demonstration through a film database.
 Let's first insert some films:

     -- TODO: Create Python bindings and give a Python example, -- rather than an example in a made-up query language.